WesleyG/sample_app/README.md

   1.) $ rails generate model User name:string email:string
     (Note that, in contrast to the plural convention for controller names, model names are singular: a Users controller, but a User model.)
+  2.)
+Now rake the migration
+    $ bundle exec rake db:migrate
+    # undo with the below if necessary:
+    $ bundle exec rake db:rollback
+  3.) $ rails c --sandox # launches rails console sandbox version
+    > User.new # creates a new user
+  4.)
+When testing, need to migrate the dev database to test
+    $ bundle exec rake test:prepare

 WGG 04/06/2014 12:43 PM -- In Rails, the default data structure for a data model is called, naturally enough, a model (the M in MVC).
 The default Rails